-There was a time when any “multimedia PC” worth its salt came with a pair of plastic, tinny, crappy speakers to make sure you could vaguely hear all the mad bleeps and bloops the computer made.
+There was a time when any “multimedia PC” worth it’s salt came with a pair of plastic, tinny, crappy speakers to make sure you could vaguely hear all the mad bleeps and bloops the computer made.
 Fortunately, things have moved on since then, and with the PC acting as a media hub for many, demanding users now expect good speakers alongside their widescreen LCD monitor to drown out the whirring fans of the blazing hot graphics cards and processors inside the PC’s case.

 Enter Klipsch with its ProMedia 2.1 computer speaker system.
-They are THX certified for a belting Blu-ray experience, and as many streaming services now also provide high quality surround audio, your Netflix binges should sound great too.
+They are THX certified for a belting Blu-ray experience, and as many streaming services now also provide high-quality surround audio, your Netflix binges should sound great too.

-Designed for the digital age, they will take what streams you can throw at it, from low-rent online radio sources to the higher quality Apple Radio, Spotify or other streams and provide the best sound you can get from them.
+Designed for the digital age, they will take what streams you can throw at it, from low-rent online radio sources to the higher quality Apple Radio, Spotify, or other streams, and provide the best sound you can get from them.

 Key Features of the Klipsch Promedia Speakers

-Retailing for around $149 online here, the ProMedia 2.1 comes with a pair of satellite speakers offering 50W of power, while the subwoofer rumbles away with 55W RMS power. combining for a total of 200 watts total system power.
+The ProMedia 2.1 comes with a pair of satellite speakers offering 50W of power, while the subwoofer rumbles away with 55W RMS power. combining for a total of 200 watts total system power.